eonu/sequentia/README.md

 # Sequentia

-A generalized interface for isolated temporal sequence classification algorithms.
+A machine learning interface for isolated temporal sequence classification algorithms in Python.

 ## Introduction